NextEra Energy (NYSE:NEE) Updates FY 2023 Earnings Guidance

 NextEra Energy (NYSE:NEE) updated its FY 2023 earnings guidance on Monday.
 The company provided earnings per share guidance of $2.930-$3.080 for the period.
 The company issued revenue guidance of -.NextEra Energy also updated its FY 2022 guidance to $2.750-$2.850 EPS.

+NextEra Energy (NYSE:NEE) last issued its earnings results on Monday, January 24th.
+The utilities provider reported $0.41 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.40 by $0.01.
+NextEra Energy had a return on equity of 11.10% and a net margin of 20.93%.
+The business had revenue of $5.05 billion during the quarter, compared to analyst estimates of $5.79 billion.
+During the same quarter in the previous year, the firm earned $0.40 EPS.
+NextEra Energy’s revenue was up 14.8% on a year-over-year basis.
+On average, sell-side analysts anticipate that NextEra Energy will post 2.8 EPS for the current year.

-In other NextEra Energy news, EVP Ronald R. Reagan sold 4,545 shares of the business’s stock in a transaction on Friday, November 19th.
-The stock was sold at an average price of $88.00, for a total transaction of $399,960.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, EVP Miguel Arechabala sold 22,272 shares of the company’s stock in a transaction on Wednesday, December 1st.
-The shares were sold at an average price of $87.00, for a total value of $1,937,664.00.
+In other NextEra Energy news, CEO Eric E. Silagy sold 62,480 shares of the company’s stock in a transaction on Wednesday, December 1st.
+The stock was sold at an average price of $87.00, for a total value of $5,435,760.00.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, EVP Ronald R. Reagan sold 4,545 shares of the company’s stock in a transaction on Friday, November 19th.
+The shares were sold at an average price of $88.00, for a total value of $399,960.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have acquired 73,691 shares of company stock worth $5,648,077 and have sold 101,448 shares worth $8,870,498.
-Insiders own 0.38% of the company’s stock.
+In the last 90 days, insiders have purchased 73,691 shares of company stock worth $5,648,077 and have sold 101,448 shares worth $8,870,498.
+Corporate insiders own 0.38% of the company’s stock.

-Several institutional investors have recently made changes to their positions in NEE.
-Center for Financial Planning Inc. lifted its stake in NextEra Energy by 4.8% during the 3rd quarter.
-Center for Financial Planning Inc. now owns 34,913 shares of the utilities provider’s stock worth $2,741,000 after acquiring an additional 1,600 shares in the last quarter.
-Eagle Capital Management LLC lifted its stake in NextEra Energy by 3.9% during the 2nd quarter.
-Eagle Capital Management LLC now owns 49,696 shares of the utilities provider’s stock worth $3,642,000 after acquiring an additional 1,852 shares in the last quarter.
-Finally, Camden National Bank lifted its stake in NextEra Energy by 303.2% during the 4th quarter.
-Camden National Bank now owns 89,975 shares of the utilities provider’s stock worth $6,941,000 after acquiring an additional 67,659 shares in the last quarter.
-75.02% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in the business.
+Camden National Bank grew its position in NextEra Energy by 303.2% in the 4th quarter.
+Camden National Bank now owns 89,975 shares of the utilities provider’s stock valued at $6,941,000 after acquiring an additional 67,659 shares during the last quarter.
+Eagle Capital Management LLC grew its position in shares of NextEra Energy by 3.9% during the 2nd quarter.
+Eagle Capital Management LLC now owns 49,696 shares of the utilities provider’s stock worth $3,642,000 after buying an additional 1,852 shares in the last quarter.
+Finally, Center for Financial Planning Inc. grew its position in shares of NextEra Energy by 4.8% during the 3rd quarter.
+Center for Financial Planning Inc. now owns 34,913 shares of the utilities provider’s stock worth $2,741,000 after buying an additional 1,600 shares in the last quarter.
+75.02% of the stock is currently owned by institutional investors.

 NextEra Energy, Inc is an electric power and energy infrastructure company.
 It operates through the following segments: FPL & NEER.
 The FPL segment engages primarily in the generation, transmission, distribution, and sale of electric energy in Florida.
 The NEER segment produces electricity from clean and renewable sources, including wind and solar.